changhoonhahn/PM_eXIplorer/README.md

 # PM_eXIplorer
-Python wrapper for Jeremy TInker's PM and 2PCF code.
-Explore different PM parameter choices on the correlation function
+Python wrapper for Jeremy's PM and 2PCF code for AstroSeminar.
+Explore the effect of different PM parameter choices on the correlation function.
+Code depends on executables in Jeremy's local directory so it must be run on Sirocoo